eradman/entr/README.md

 Event Notify Test Runner
 ========================

 **entr** - a utility for running arbitrary commands when files change.
 Uses [kqueue(2)][kqueue_2] to avoid polling.
-Reads a list of files provided on STDIN and run the supplied command if any of them change.
+Reads a list of files provided on STDIN and runs the supplied command if any of them are modified.

 Installation
 ------------